Here are some of the most common causes of itchy skin in pregnancy including stretching, sweat and PUPP.

 6. When itching in pregnancy is more serious

-Obstetric Cholestasis (also referred to as Intrahepatic Cholestasis of Pregnancy) is a potentially serious liver disease peculiar to pregnancy.
+Obstetric Cholestasis (also referred to as Intrahepatic Cholestasis of Pregnancy or ICP) is a potentially serious liver disease peculiar to pregnancy.
 If undiagnosed and left unmanaged, the condition can result in premature delivery, foetal distress and in some cases stillbirth.

 It is not clear what causes OC but it seems that some women have livers which aren’t able to cope with the rise in oestrogen and progesterone that accompany pregnancy.
 This inhibits the flow of bile acids which can build up in the blood.